The Commissioner criticised the Home Office and accused officials of 'dragging their feet' when it came to reforming current regulations.

 Home Secretary Yvette Cooper and Metropolitan Police Commissioner Sir Mark Rowley at a visit to Lewisham Police Station last July (Jeff Moore/PA via AP, Pool)

-Sir Mark also accused Home Office officials of “dragging their feet” over changing the rules, claiming that civil servants have know about the issues in the force for over 20 years.
+Sir Mark also accused Home Office officials of “dragging their feet” over changing the rules.
+He claims that civil servants have known about the issues in the force for over 20 years.

 “I’m disappointed that officials have dragged their feet.”